MichaelCurrin/code-cookbook/recipes/javascript/deno/servers.md

 ### Static

-This setup serves file in the static `build` directory.
+This set up serves file in the static `build` directory.

 You can leave out the `cors` section if you don't need it.